cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Who can get the COVID-19 vaccine?

 ## intent:vaccine_administration
-- How is the vaccine administrated
+- How is the vaccine administrated?
 - How is the vaccine given?
 - About vaccine administration
 - Info vaccine administration